RayStormz2015/Minimalistic-ToDo/README.md

 You can add tasks.
 You can clear tasks.
-You can create a deadline that reminds you as a notification (only in the web application).
+You can create a deadline that sends a notification reminder (only available in the web application).
 Works simply and cleanly in both desktop applications and web applications.

 Desktop app: